 There have been reports of people having flu-like symptoms after treatment with Epclusa.
 These symptoms include fatigue, muscle aches, and headache.
 However, it’s more likely that these side effects would be caused by your recovery from the hepatitis C virus.

-If you have flu-like symptoms after you finish your Epclusa treatment, talk to your doctor.
+If you have flu-like symptoms after you finish your Epclusa treatment, talk with your doctor.

 How long will Epclusa take to get rid of my hepatitis C?

 Epclusa will start working right away, but it will take several weeks to a few months to achieve a sustained virologic response (SVR).
 Achieving SVR means that the virus is no longer detectable in your body.

 You’ll take Epclusa for 12 weeks, and 12 weeks after you finish treatment, your doctor will test your blood.
 At this time, SVR is achieved in most cases.
 This means that your hepatitis C infection is unlikely to cause noticeable symptoms and is considered cured.

 What is the cure rate for Epclusa?

 In clinical trials, people who received Epclusa were cured of the virus at a high rate.
 Sustained virologic response (SVR) rates were slightly different based on genotype, liver function, and previous hepatitis C treatment.
 Achieving SVR means that the virus is no longer detectable in your body.
 This means your hepatitis C infection is considered to be cured.